 VATICAN CITY-- Pope Benedict XVI accepted the resignation of Philadelphia archbishop Cardinal Justin Rigali on Tuesday, sending him into retirement as the archdiocese faces accusations that it covered up a long-running priest sex abuse scandal.

-The pope named Denver Archbishop Charles Chaput, of the U.S. bishops conservative wing, to succeed him.
+The pope named conservative Denver Archbishop Charles Chaput to succeed him.

-The brief Vatican announcement said the resignation of the 76-year-old Rigali was because of his age.
+The brief Vatican announcement said the resignation of the 76-year-old Rigali was for reason of age.
 He submitted it on his 75th birthday in April 2010, as required by church law, but the pope did not immediately act on it.

-After eight years under Rigali's leadership, the archdiocese is defending unprecedented criminal charges filed against a former secretary of clergy for allegedly transferring pedophile priests without warning new parishes.
+February's scathing report resulted in unprecedented criminal charges against a former secretary of clergy for allegedly transferring pedophile priests without warning new parishes.